 Things to avoid: Do not wear your jewelry in the shower or pool or wear them to bed.
 Do not expose jewelry, beads etc. to high temperatures like your car dashboard, or spray them with hairspray or perfumes.
+Allow packages we ship to you to slowly come to room temp. to avoid breakage due to hot or cold temperature differences.
+Waiting overnight is best especially with vintage pieces!

 Children: All products on the Azure Aster site are intended for ages 14+.
 Do not allow children to play with beads or let them place any jewelry, findings etc. in their mouths because they may accidentally ingest them.
 Small parts are a choking hazard.
 Never leave them unattended or allow them to go to bed with their jewelry on.
 We understand that some of our designs are just too cute to resist and some of our beads look good enough to eat, so please keep your little ones safe!